 Any contribution that an employee makes on their own into the Defined Contribution Retirement Plan is always 100% vested and owned by the employee.
 These contributions are not subject to vesting rules.

 Under the Internal Revenue Code (IRC), an employee’s own contribution (elected salary deferral) into the Defined Contribution Retirement Plan are subject to annual contribution limits.
-For 2012, the maximum amount an employee can contribute into a 403(b) plan is $17,000 or $22,500 if you are age 50 or older.
+For 2014, the maximum amount an employee can contribute into a 403(b) plan is $17,500, or $23,000 if you are age 50 or older by December 31st.

 It is important to note that these limits are inclusive of any contributions you make, or have made during the year, into any 403(b) or 401(k) plan – not just WHOI’s Plan.
 If you are making tax-deferred contributions through another employer’s retirement savings plan, you should speak with a qualified tax adviser to make sure that your combined contributions do not exceed the IRC limits.
 This can be especially important for those employees who are newly hired to WHOI and have contributed to another plan during the year, prior to commencing their employment with WHOI.